 5. Use of Derivatives.
 The Debt Management Policy should clearly state whether or not the entity can or should use derivatives.
 If the policy allows for the use of derivatives, a separate and comprehensive derivatives policy should be developed (see GFOAs Advisory, Developing a Derivatives Policy and Derivatives Checklist).

-- GFOA Advisory, Use of Debt-Related Derivatives Products and the Development of a Derivatives policy, 2010.
+- GFOA Advisory: Use of Debt-Related Derivatives Products, 2010.

 - GFOA Derivatives Checklist, 2010.

-- GFOA Best Practice, Selecting Financial Advisors, 2008.
+- GFOA Best Practice: Selecting and Managing Municipal Advisors, 2014.

 - GFOA/NABL Post Issuance Compliance Checklist, 2003.